 Pre Packed monitoring wells are a quick and effective way of monitoring groundwater, they are available in sizes from ½” to 2” ID and are installed through the 2.25” or 3.75” probe rods with the use of an expendable point, the benefit to a pre packed well is having a factory installed sand pack at the exact interval that is needed, even when heaving sands or borehole collapse are present.
 Pre Packed bentonite seals are also available to ensure a proper seal when depth or water table prevent a surface seal from being effective. another benefit to pre packed wells is the reduction or elimination of IDW, with no cuttings to dispose of this can help keep costs down.

-Field constructed wells are available from 1” – 4” OD and are installed through Hollow Stem Augers or in a open bore hole, the filter sand and bentonite seal are installed while the augers are removed.
+Field constructed wells are available from 1” – 2” OD and are installed through an open bore hole, the filter sand and bentonite seal are installed after the tooling is removed.

 All wells can be finished at the surface with protective casings or road boxes installed in concrete pads to help ensure years of service.